The Secrets of Unhealthy Anger

 Anger makes people nervous.

-Anger impacts the core of you because when someone cannot contain their anger, you don't feel safe.
+Anger impacts you at the core because when someone cannot contain their anger, you don't feel safe.

 Signs of unhealthy anger are everywhere.
 It's at work, in politics, even at home.
 Just walking down the street you see someone losing it.